lfriedl/bipartite-pairs-expts/data-prep/README.md

 Bipartite graph (one matrix per newsgroup): each row is a document, each column is a word in the vocabulary.
 Matrix entries are either 0 or 1.

 To sample graphs for expts: sample 5 disjoint positive pairs, then 65 singletons, to make a total of 75 items.
 Makes sure that the sample doesn't (accidentally) include any additional true pairs.
-(Code in  [prepSamplesRealData.R](sample_graphs/prepSamplesRealData.R):`createRealDataForNewsgroup()`)
+(Code in  [prepSamplesRealData.R](sample_graphs/prepSamplesRealData.R):`createRealDataForNewsgroup()` creates samples.
+The .Rdata format is then converted to .mtx format using calls to [converting-from-R/prepExptDirWithTar.R](converting-from-R/prepExptDirWithTar.R):`convertDataDirToTar()`.)

 # Reality mining